Zenfolio review – exciting new portfolio tools

 Then, with that basic setup done, you also get a chance to build your gallery.

-And then, after some basic setup choosing your preferred styles and designs, as well as uploading your pictures – you get redirected to the dashboard.
+And then, after some basic setup choosing your preferred styles and designs, as well as uploading your pictures, you get redirected to the dashboard.

-And honestly, it's kind of excellent.
 The left-hand side menu includes all the things you need to do to manage your website and galleries.

-The "Galleries" menu lets you add new images and separate them into different folders.
+The Galleries menu lets you add new images and separate them into different folders.

-In the "Settings" menu, you can set privileges for each of the galleries: it's a great way to show the images to your clients.
+In the Settings menu, you can set privileges for each of the galleries: it's a great way to show the images to your clients.

 The Selling menu lets you quickly monetize your pictures.
-The preset options allow you to build a pricing structure, manage orders, coupons, and shipping options fast.
-And the Reports menu keeps track of all of your sales.
+The preset options allow you to build a pricing structure and manage orders, coupons, and shipping options fast.
+The Reports menu keeps track of all of your sales.

 Finally, there's the Website menu:

-After clicking the Plus icon, I got to choose between 16 different elements: 4 types of text, 5 types of image elements, a button, 4 content blocks, and an Instagram block.
+After clicking the plus icon, I got to choose between 16 different elements: 4 types of text, 5 types of image elements, a button, 4 content blocks, and an Instagram block.

 The elements can be easily edited.
-Once you pick an element, a menu on the left pops up, offering you various customization options: including even something as niche as custom animations!
+Once you pick an element, a menu on the left pops up, offering you various customization options, including even something as niche as custom animations.

 Canceling a Zenfolio account